touist/touist/touist-translator/HOWTODEBUG.md

 is simply to launch `./touistc` with a wrong syntax touistl file.
 If you built using ocamlbuild and the option --trace in -menhir "" block, it will show you the steps of the automaton.
 It is REALLY helpful to understand why an expression is not parsed as expected.
-For example:
+For example (WARNING: this is the old syntax with begin formula end formula):

 ```
 ./touistc.byte -sat /dev/stdin -o /dev/stdout -table /dev/stdout << eof